 Tech Tools for Coffee Shops:

-Inventory management software is used to prevent overstock and shortages.
+Inventory management software is used to prevent overstock and shortages, and track inventory turnover.
 This allows you to monitor and track goods, materials, sales, orders, deliveries, and production-related documents.
 We recommend Backstore and Odoo Inventory for coffee shops.

 2. POS Systems.